scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

-# Create a Sample Application That Uses ScalarDB Analytics with PostgreSQL
+# Run Analytical Queries on Sample Data by Using ScalarDB Analytics with PostgreSQL

-This tutorial describes how to create a sample application that uses ScalarDB Analytics with PostgreSQL.
+This tutorial describes how to run analytical queries on sample data by using ScalarDB Analytics with PostgreSQL.

 ## Overview

-The sample application shows how you can run two types of queries: a single-table query and a multi-table query.
+This sample tutorial shows how you can run two types of queries: a single-table query and a multi-table query.

-### What you can do in this sample application
+### What you can do in this sample tutorial

-The sample application supports the following types of queries:
+This sample tutorial shows how you can run the following types of queries:

 - Read data and calculate summaries.
 - Join tables that span multiple storages.